linuxmuster/linuxmuster-linbo7/README.md

 # Intel Wi-Fi 6 AX200 firmware (single file)
 iwlwifi-cc-a0-77.ucode
 ```
 You can enter files or whole directories, one per line.
-The firmware files were taken from the linux-firmware package, which is installed on the server per default.
+The firmware files are taken from the linux-firmware package, which is installed on the server per default.
 Note that the path to the firmware must be specified relative to `/lib/firmware`.
 Examine the output of `dmesg` on the Linbo client to get infos about missing firmware:
 ```
 r100-pc01: ~ # dmesg | grep firmware